 A jury convicted Paul Flores of murdering college student Kristin Smart in 1996

-LOS ANGELES — The last man seen with Kristin Smart was convicted Tuesday of killing the college freshman, who vanished from a California campus 25 years ago.
+LOS ANGELES — The last man seen with Kristin Smart was convicted Tuesday of killing the college freshman, who vanished from a California campus more than 25 years ago, but his father was acquitted of helping him conceal the crime.

-Jurors unanimously found Paul Flores guilty of first-degree murder, the San Luis Obispo Tribune reported.
+Jurors unanimously found Paul Flores guilty of first-degree murder.
+A jury in a separate trial found his father, Ruben Flores, not guilty of charges of being an accessory to murder after the fact.
+The conflicting verdicts were read moments apart in the same courtroom.

-His father, Ruben Flores, was charged as an accessory in a separate trial for allegedly helping to conceal the crime.
-A verdict was also expected in his trial.
+Smart disappeared from California Polytechnic State University on the state's scenic central coast over Memorial Day weekend in 1996.
+Her remains have never been found.
+The father and son weren't arrested until 2021.

-Smart disappeared from California Polytechnic State University over Memorial Day weekend in 1996.
-Her remains were never found.
+His father, now 81, was accused of helping bury the slain student behind his home in the nearby community of Arroyo Grande and later digging up the remains and moving them.

-His father, now 81, allegedly helped bury the slain student behind his home in the nearby community of Arroyo Grande and later dug up the remains and moved them.
+Outside the courthouse, Ruben Flores maintained that his son is innocent and said that he feels badly that Smart's family will never have a resolution.

 He also referred to forensic evidence offered by the prosecution as "junk science."